-Ohio REALTORS reports the number of single-family homes and condominiums put under agreement in November 2017 reached a best-ever level for the month, increasing 1.8 percent from the level posted during the month a year ago.
+Ohio REALTORS reports the number of single-family homes and condominiums put under agreement in February 2018 decreased a marginal 0.8 percent from the rate posted during the month a year ago.

-Compared to 2008, a historically healthy market that marked the end of five consecutive record years for existing home sales and the onset of the recession, Novermber's Index score of 183.1 marks an 83.1 percent increase.
+Compared to 2008, a historically healthy market that marked the end of five consecutive record years for existing home sales and the onset of the recession, February's Index score of 144.0 marks a 44 percent increase.

 A pending sale or a sale "under agreement" is when the buyer and seller agree on terms of the sale of a home and have a signed purchase and sale agreement, buy have yet to close and be recorded as such.
 Refer to the following reports to view the pending home sales index and methods.